mahan-hosseini/AutoGaitA/README.md

 - Once activated, install AutoGaitA in the virtual environment via pip: `pip install autogaita`.

-- Access the main user interface via: `python -m autogaita`.
+- Access the main user interface via: `autogaita`.
+    - `python -m autogaita` needed for versions earlier than v1.4.2

 - To update to the latest release (see the *Releases* panel on the right for the latest release) activate the virtual environment and: `pip install autogaita -U`.